mjordan/introduction_to_relational_databases/README.md

 * [Microsoft SQL Server](http://www.microsoft.com/en-ca/server-cloud/products/sql-server/)
 * [Oracle](https://www.oracle.com/database/index.html)

-While SQL is an [international standard](http://en.wikipedia.org/wiki/SQL#Standardization), and most of the systems listed above implement it thoroughly, every RDBMS has features or extensions to SQL that differentiate it from its competitors.
-Some, like Microsoft Access and Filemaker, include full graphical user interfaces to creating and querying databases.
+While SQL is an [international standard](http://en.wikipedia.org/wiki/SQL#Standardization), and most of the systems listed above implement it thoroughly, every RDBMS has features or extensions to SQL that differentiate it from its competitors (and, as we saw with the "auto increment" data type, the specifics of the SQL implementation can vary).
+Some RDBMSs, like Microsoft Access and Filemaker, include full graphical user interfaces to creating and querying databases.
 Others, like MySQL and PostgreSQL, include only a back-end server and command-line clients for querying and administration.
 It's common for third-party tools to be used to interact with these databases.
 Some of these tools are described in the next section.

 #### Interacting with RDBMSs